ontologics/ChangeLog/index.md

 - One Time Report Plan.
    - Allow for users to purchase a bundle of 3 reports.
 ![image](quota.png)
-   - Previous report history to easily access previously purchased non expired reports.
+   - Report history to easily access previously purchased non expired reports.
 ![image](quota_confirm.png)

 <a name="2022.03.31"></a>